aaronkyle/social-development/context/social-policy/social-policy_ifc.md

 ### Sustainability Framework

-The [Sustainability Framework](http://www.ifc.org/sustainabilityframework) articulates IFC's strategic commitment to sustainable development.

-The framework frames sound environmental and social practices in the context of risk-management, accountability and transparency.
+In 2006, IFC adopted the  [Sustainability Framework](http://www.ifc.org/sustainabilityframework), which articulates oits strategic commitment to sustainable development.
+The framework establishes sound environmental and social practices in the context of risk-management, accountability and transparency.
+The framework establishes sound environmental and social practices in the context of risk-management, accountability and transparency.The 2006 edition of IFC's Sustainability Framework applies to investments that go through IFC's initial credit review process from April 30, 2006 to December 31, 2011.

 <!--
 > The Sustainability Framework articulates IFC's strategic commitment to sustainable development and is an integral part of our approach to risk management.